-$This \ program \ may \ require \ specific \ immunizations \ prior \ to \ professional \ practice \ experience.$
+This program may require specific immunizations prior to professional practice experience.

-The Bachelor of Science in Nursing program at Rasmussen College is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.
+The Bachelor of Science in Nursing Degree at Rasmussen College is accredited by the Commission on Collegiate Nursing Education.
+655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791, www.ccneaccreditation.org.